Peanut Butter Chocolate Chip Cookies

 Cookie dough is joy.
 Pure joy.
 It makes our whole house smile.

-Want more cookie inspiration?
-Check out all the bloggers who created cookies for #GiveAFriendACookie!
+For more cookie inspiration, visit the Imperial Sugar website for 350+ time-tested cookie recipes.
+Also check out all the other bloggers who created cookies for #GiveAFriendACookie!

 Snickerdoodles from The Nifty Foodie